House holds moment of silence to honor victims of Nashville shooting

-The House held a moment of silence on Thursday to honor the victims of the school shooting in Nashville on Monday.
+The House held a moment of silence on Thursday to honor the victims of the school shooting in Nashville, Tenn., on Monday.

 Three students and three adults were killed this week when a gunman opened fire at The Covenant School, a private Christian school in Nashville that offers preschool through sixth grade.
 The three students — Evelyn Dieckhaus, William Kinney and Hallie Scruggs — were all nine years old.
 Katherine Koonce, 60, the head of the school died in the shooting, in addition to Mike Hill, 61, a custodian, and Cynthia Peak, 61, a substitute teacher.

-Rep. Steve Cohen (D-Tenn.), surrounded by other members of the Tennessee congressional delegation, lead the moment of silence on the House floor.
+Rep. Steve Cohen (D-Tenn.), surrounded by other members of the Tennessee congressional delegation, led the moment of silence on the House floor.
 Lawmakers stood for roughly 15 seconds.

 Burchett drew headlines this week when, speaking about gun violence, he told reporters “we’re not gonna fix it.”